blackpandachan/Streamlit_Portfolio/README.md

 A sleek, modern portfolio website for Kelby James Enevold built with Streamlit and featuring a Claude-powered AI chatbot assistant.
 The chatbot allows prospective employers to ask questions about Kelby's experience, skills, and qualifications.

-*NOTE* I still need to add new resume data and clean up a lot of the text being used for these containers and cards.
-Right now a lot of the markdown is very specific, and will eventually be fed via uploaded data instead of hard coded.
+**NOTE:** *I still need to add new resume data and clean up a lot of the text being used for these containers and cards.
+Right now a lot of the markdown is very specific, and will eventually be fed via uploaded data instead of hard coded.*

 ## Features